 Parents roles in Troop 277 are to support the Troop's efforts and to provide the atmosphere Scouts need to learn and excel.
 Among other things parents should:

 1. Attend the monthly parent meeting.

-2. Actively follow their Scout's progress (or lack there of) and offer encouragement and a gentle push when needed.
+2. Actively follow their Scout's progress and offer encouragement and a gentle push when needed.

 3. Show support to both individual Scouts and the Troop by attending all Troop Courts of Honor.

 4. Assist, as requested, in the Troop fund-raising activities such as support our annual Wreath fundraiser.

 5. Volunteer for positions on the Troop Committee and attend Troop Committee meetings.